mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

           - Sets a `forceSetPasswordReason` to state, if necessary

       - If `IdentityTwoFactorResponse`, call `processTwoFactorResponse()`
-        - This method adds the necessary data for the 2FA process to the `AuthResult`
+        - This method sets 2FA data to state for later processing at the `/2fa` route, and also adds the necessary data for the 2FA process to the `AuthResult`

       - If `IdentityDeviceVerificationResponse`, call `processDeviceVerificationResponse()`
         - This method simply sets `requiresDeviceVerification` to `true` on the `AuthResult`

-3. **Return an `AuthResult` Object**

-   The `AuthResult` object contains information that will be used to determine how to navigate the user after authentication.

 <br>